Skip to content

 lock acquire

-Acquire an exclusive lock on the database.
+Acquire an exclusive lock.

 bash